tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 Configuration finished
 ```

+[Default is: "3.5,5.2"]: 3.0

 This creates a canonical set of symbolic links to the Cuda libraries on your
 system.
 Every time you change the Cuda library paths you need to run this step
 again before you invoke the bazel build command.
 For the cuDNN libraries, use
 '7.0' for R3, and '4.0.7' for R4.

+If you want to built support for OpenCL, select the option `Y` when asked to
+build TensorFlow with OpenCL support, and provide the location of the ComputeCpp
+compiler (e.g. /usr/local/computecpp).

 #### Known issues